slopezpereyra/cgraphs/README.md

 (`getEdgeWeight, setEdgeWeight`, etc.) should be use to manipulate $f$.

-A flow network can be read from the Penazzi format by setting the flag as `F_FLAG` and adding the capacity next to the weight of each edge.
+A flow network can be read from the Penazzi format by setting the flag as `NETFLOW_FLAG` and adding the capacity next to the weight of each edge.
 For instance,

 ```
-p edge 6 8 F_FLAG
+p edge 6 8 NETFLOW_FLAG
 e 0 1 0 10
 e 0 2 0 20
 e 1 3 0 10